Serhiy Arbuzov: Biography

 But in December 2015, the defense of Arbuzov collected and released the official responses of the Latvian government agencies.
 Thus, according to the Information Center of the Ministry of Internal Affairs of Latvia, "there is no information about criminal proceedings initiated against Serhiy Arbuzov."
 Latvian grand jury of officers of justice also denied that there are any cases in proceedings records in which Arbuzov could be a creditor or debtor.
 Given this, according to Sergei Kovalyov, a lawyer of Arbuzov, the statement of the Prosecutor General's Office of Ukraine on the alleged arrest of $49.3 million in Arbuzov's accounts by the Latvian law enforcement agencies is not valid.
 The Prosecutor General's Office of Ukraine has not yet been able to confirm any of the accusations against Arbuzov since he resigned from the post of acting prime minister of Ukraine.

 Arbuzov does not have an Identification Number of a Physical Person, having refused one for religious reasons.
 Instead, Arbuzov uses his passport number as the legal alternative.

 In January 2015, Arbuzov and an experts group from the Association "Centre for Research into Economic and Sociocultural Upward Enhancement of CIS Countries, Central and Eastern Europe" addressed political and public figures of the West and Russia with the initiative to create the so-called "Coalition of intellect".
 It was noted in an open letter that the "Ukrainian crisis" had threatened all the progress that had been achieved in the development of the European security system over the previous 25 years.
 Instead of strengthening stability in the region, the parties of the conflict undermine cooperation and unleash a new arms race.
 "We need the intervention of the international community, the creation of a broad "Coalition of intellect", coalition for de-escalation.
 With its help, we could find a way out of the situation based on a broad civilized approach, but not a limited geopolitical one", – said ex-prime minister in his letter.

 In 2025, the Ukrainian government imposed sanctions against Arbuzov.

+In July 2026, Arbuzov was nominated as a candidate for the 2026 Russian legislative election on the list of A Just Russia party.